rafaeelaudibert/Encryptor/README.md

 ## Trying out

-You can try out each encryptor in their respective route based in the following model: `localhost:5000/api/:encryptor/{encrypt|decrypt}/:text/...other_options`, where you can see the required options in each route at the source file.
-Example to encrypt the text github with an offset of 4, using a Ceasar cypher: `localhost:5000/api/ceasar/encrypt/github/4`.
+You can try out each encryptor in their respective route based in the following model: `localhost:5000/api/:encryptor/{encrypt|decrypt}/:text?option_1=x&option_2=y`, where you can see the required options in each route at the source file.
+Example to encrypt the text github with an offset of 4, using a Ceasar cypher: `localhost:5000/api/ceasar/encrypt/github?offset=4`.

 There is an open route which triggers an error which can be received by sentry at `localhost:5000/api/error`

 ## Tests

-You can run the tests with `pytests`
+You can run the tests running the `pytest` command